Phonicmas/BiotechExpansionWarhammer40k/README.md

 3. All Space Marine gene-seeds

 # Future Things?:
-1. Make more trees for the different psychic disciplines?
+1. Make more trees for the different psychic disciplines or for different psychic tiers?
+2. Phariah genes (blanks)?

 # Genes
 1. Secondary Heart